 Now lastly before I wrap up I will touch on the size of the resulting negative, 645, as compared to 6×6, 6×7, and 6×9.
 Having shot all above I do see the image difference between them.
 Absolutely.

 But for my purposes the gain in resolution and DOF does not overcome the weight and size savings the Pentax 645N provides.
 Add to this the fact that unlike all of the medium format cameras listed above, none of which sporting AF and most no AE regardless of price, the 645N is barely more of a bother to use than the similarly automated Pentax SF10.
 And the SF10 is nowhere near as intuitive in use.

 Medium format cameras are very good at many things, but impulsive photos would not be one of them usually.
 This camera is an exception.
 The shot of the tower in the gallery below was taken no look to test if AF would grab infinity focus on the fly while shutter speed was set to 1/1000s, and it did.

 Adding to this flexibility is the fact that all 645 lenses, including the very affordable 645 lenses, work perfectly and even these manual focus lenses retain AE control.
 And if one day I am so fortunate as to be able to afford a digital 645 the lenses work there as well.

 Downsides?
 I have one.
 You can’t change the film back mid film roll like you can on the Hasselblad and the Mamiya, but similar to the others listed.
-No big deal for me personally since I owned exactly one film back for those cameras.
+No big deal for me personally since I own or owned exactly one film back for those cameras.

 In conclusion as always I end with a link to an ongoing gallery and samples below.